Sylvain Marveaux: Rennes

 In 2001, after leaving Ploufragan, Marveaux signed an aspirant (youth) contract with Stade Rennais and joined the club's aspiring youth academy.
 Marveaux spent four years in the club's academy before earning a call up to the club's Championnat de France amateur team for the 2005–06 season.
-He was an undisputed started in the team making 21 appearances and scoring seven goals.
+He was an undisputed starter in the team making 21 appearances and scoring seven goals.
 Following the season, Marveaux signed his first professional contract agreeing to a three-year deal until June 2009.
 He was officially promoted to the senior team and assigned the number 26 shirt for the 2006–07 season.

 Marveaux made his professional debut on 5 August 2006 in a league match against Lille playing the entire match in a 2–1 defeat.
 Despite starting his first professional match, he was relegated to appearing as a substitute for the majority of the season by manager Guy Lacombe.
 Marveaux scored his first professional goal for the team on 14 October after appearing as a first-half substitute in a 3–1 win over Auxerre.
 Two weeks later, he scored an extra time goal in the Coupe de la Ligue against Lille after appearing as a second-half substitute.
 Rennes won the match 2–0.
 On 18 November, Marveaux converted a late equalizing goal in a 1–1 draw against Le Mans.
 He finished the campaign with 32 total appearances and six goals.
 Of the 32 appearances, Marveaux only made nine starts.

 Marveaux began the 2007–08 season alternating between the bench and the first 11 as the player struggled to adapt to new manager Guy Lacombe.
 He finished the season with 24 appearances in the league and no goals.
 Marveaux scored his only goal of the season against Bulgarian club Lokomotiv Sofia in the first round of the UEFA Cup.
 His transition to Lacombe was further hampered during the 2008–09 season when, while playing with the France under-21 team, he suffered a torn hamstring injury.
 The initial diagnosis of the injury required no surgery, however, in October, it was discovered that the injury was severe after club doctors revealed that a hematoma had formed around the hamstring.
 Marveaux underwent surgery and, subsequently, missed five months.
 He returned to the team in May 2009 and appeared in the final three matches of the season.